devravinder/learn-docker-k8/lession5_k8/k8/lession_2/1_info.md

       - `kubectl create service basic-app --type=LoadBalancer --port 3000`

   - Note:-
-     - don't use '_' for the name in Yaml files ( i.e basic-app )...will give error
+     - don't use '_' for the name in Yaml files ( i.e basic_app )...it will give error
      - use '-' for the names ( i.e basic-app )

-     - also we can combine both deployment & service manifests to signle Yaml file
+     - also we can combine both deployment & service manifests to signle Yaml file ( not recommended )

 - Deploy to the Kind cluster:-
-  - `kubectl apply -f deployment.yaml`  or `kubectl apply -f deployment.yaml`
+  - `kubectl apply -f deployment.yaml`
   - `kubectl apply -f service.yaml`

 - Check the status:-